abuendia/spatial-prop/README.md

 ## Using SpatialProp

-To deploy SpatialProp on a new dataset, the following steps need to be taken:
+To train and deploy SpatialProp on a new dataset, the following steps need to be taken:
 - Train SpatialProp GNN from scratch on a spatially resolved single-cell transcriptomics dataset (e.g. MERFISH, Xenium, Slide-seq, Stereo-seq, STARmap, etc.).
 - Specify the single-cell perturbations to make in the tissue.
 - SpatialProp makes these perturbations and then uses the GNN along with the calibration framework to predict the perturbed gene expression across the entire tissue section.
 Training and predicting on different subsets of the data is recommended.
 - SpatialProp includes additional utilities to visualize the predicted perturbed gene expression.

 Also included are scripts for running a set of evaluation frameworks for SpatialProp (or any spatial perturbation model).
-These include iterative steering of niches to a target state, and the cell-cell interaction benchmark under CausalInteractionBench: https://github.com/sunericd/CausalInteractionBench
+These include iterative steering of niches to a target state, and the cell-cell causal interaction benchmark under CausalInteractionBench: https://github.com/sunericd/CausalInteractionBench.
+Please see the preprint for more details.

 ![applications](./assets/spatialprop-apps.png)